fahim-ahmed05/browser-history/README.md

 3. Click **Install** to add the plugin to your Flow Launcher setup.

 Alternatively, you can manually install the plugin:
-1. Clone this repository or download the latest release as a `.zip` file.
+1. Download the latest release.
 2. Extract the files and place the plugin folder in your Flow Launcher plugins directory: `%AppData%\FlowLauncher\Plugins`.
 3. Restart Flow Launcher to load the new plugin.